Dividend Kings In Focus: Parker-Hannifin

 Even when the global economy was extremely challenged, Parker-Hannifin posted strong cash flow.
 This provides a huge margin of safety for the dividend, and we believe Parker-Hannifin’s payout is ultra-safe as a result.

-If we assume long-term earnings growth of 9% and add in the current yield of 2.1%, Parker-Hannifin’s total return outlook is in the area of 14%.
+If we assume long-term earnings growth of 9% and add in the current yield of 1.5%, Parker-Hannifin’s total expected return over the next five years is 8.6%.

 Final Thoughts

 Parker-Hannifin is not a high dividend stock, and it almost certainly never will be.
-But its dividend track record is impressive, and it appears that it will continue for decades to come.
+But its dividend track record is impressive, and it appears that it will continue for years to come.

-It uses its prodigious free cash flow to reward investors via a decent yield that grows over time, but also through growing by acquisitions and investing in its business.
+The company uses its free cash flow to reward investors via a decent yield that grows over time, but also through growing by acquisitions and investing in its business.

 Thanks for reading this article.
 Please send any feedback, corrections, or questions to support@suredividend.com.